-When you are looking for ways to make your home more energy-efficient, it is important to think about your windows and to know what the most energy-efficient windows are.
+When you are looking for ways to make your home more energy-efficient, it is important to research what are the most energy efficient windows on the market.

 There are many different window replacement styles available, so it can be tricky to know which ones are the most energy-efficient.